ervwalter/ewalnet-docpad/src/documents/posts/2013-10-10-deploying-docpad-sites-to-azure.html.md

 * [web.config](https://github.com/ervwalter/ewalnet-docpad/blob/master/web.config)
 * [azure-deploy.cmd](https://github.com/ervwalter/ewalnet-docpad/blob/master/azure-deploy.cmd)

-These files are completely generic and should work with any DocPad site, not just blogs, and definitely not just _my_ site.
-You don't need to customize them at all.
-They will adapt to the specifics of your particular site automatically.
+These files are _almost_ completely generic and can be made to work with any DocPad site, not just _my_ docpad site.
+They automatically figure out things like the version of node your project requires, etc.  There is essentially only one thing you might need to tweak in azure-deploy.cmd, and it's explained below.

 That said, I'll explain how so that they are less magical...